Virginia Lawmaker Danica Roem Talks Heavy Metal and Politics

 And you got to mention the Richmond metal band Municipal Waste on national TV.
 Are you still able to keep up with the Virginia metal scene?

 I got to go to three shows last year.
-A couple weeks ago, I saw Obituary, Municipal Waste, Gatekeeper, and Enforced play in Richmond.
+A couple weeks ago, I saw Obituary, Municipal Waste, Gatecreeper, and Enforced play in Richmond.
 A lot of legislators go out and hang out with lobbyists.
 That’s not my scene.
 Either I’m working late or I’m going to [where I stay near Richmond] or I am going home to Manassas, which I do twice during the workweek.
 You can also find me at GWARbar once a week.

 That’s the Richmond establishment owned by a member of the legendary band GWAR, whose shows involve huge amounts of fake blood.
 You generally refuse to accept donations from for-profit entities, but you made an exception for GWAR.

-Note: Correction: This article originally incorrectly reported that Roem recently saw the Canadian epic metal band Gatekeeper play in Richmond.
-In fact, she saw the Arizona death metal band Gatecreeper.